rickcollette/kayveedb/README.md

 - `root *Node`: The root node of the B-Tree.
 - `t int`: The minimum degree of the B-Tree.
-- `snapshot string`: Path to the snapshot file.
+- `dbPath string`: Path to the database file.
-- `opLog string`: Path to the operation log file.
+- `logName string`: Path to the operation log file.
-- `snapshotFile *os.File`: Snapshot file handle.
+- `dbFile *os.File`: Database file handle.
 - `logFile *os.File`: Operation log file handle.
 - `hmacKey []byte`: Key for HMAC hashing.
 - `mu sync.RWMutex`: Read-write mutex for safe concurrent access.